Disney’s Polynesian Resort Transportation Options

 - To get from the Polynesian to the Contemporary Resort, you’ll want to take the monorail.

-- If you are heading over to Disney’s Boardwalk from the Polynesian, take a bus to Hollywood Studios.
-Then you can walk over to the Boardwalk.
-(Check that the buses are running if you have an early breakfast or late dinner.)
+- If you are heading to Disney’s Boardwalk from the Polynesian, take a bus to Hollywood Studios.
+Then you can walk or boat to the Boardwalk.
+(Check to make certain that buses are operating if you have an early breakfast or late dinner.)

 - Additionally, you can take a Friendship Boat to the Boardwalk from Hollywood Studios.
 That will take a little longer, but no extra walking is involved.

-- In the event the parks are already closed, take a bus to Disney Springs.
+- If the parks are already closed, take a bus to Disney Springs.
 From there, take a bus back to the Polynesian.

 Ultimately, a Disney vacation requires a good deal of planning.
-Here at Resorts Gal, I like to focus on the time you’ll spend at the resorts.
+Here at Resorts Gal, we like to focus on the time you’ll spend at the resorts.
 That includes getting to and from them.

-The most popular transportation review as of late is the Disney Skyliner Stops and Travel Times.
+The most popular transportation review as of late is the Disney Skyliner Resorts and Travel Times.
 Most guests visiting want to ride the Skyliner.
-While it’s not complicated, you definitely need to know your options.
+While it’s not complicated, you need to know your options.